ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 send an access token request to the token endpoint at the AS as specified in {{I-D.ietf-ace-oauth-authz}}.
-As the access token request as well as the response may contain confidential data, the communication between the client and the authorization server MUST be confidentiality-protected and ensure authenticity.
+As the access token request as well as the response may contain confidential data, the communication between the client and the authorization server must be confidentiality-protected and ensure authenticity.
 C may have been registered at the AS via the OAuth 2.0 client registration mechanism as outlined in Section 5.3 of {{I-D.ietf-ace-oauth-authz}}.